Ricky Seals-Jones: Arizona Cardinals

 Seals-Jones was signed by the Arizona Cardinals as an undrafted free agent on May 2, 2017.
 The Cardinals chose to switch Seals-Jones from a wide receiver to tight end when he reported to training camp.
 He was waived on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on September 25, 2017.

 On September 25, 2017, in Week 3 against the Dallas Cowboys, he appeared on special teams in his NFL debut.
 In Week 11, against the Houston Texans, he had recorded three receptions for 54 yards and the first two touchdowns of his professional career.
 He followed that up with four receptions for 72 yards and a touchdown in the next game against the Jacksonville Jaguars.
 He finished the season with 12 receptions for 201 yards and three touchdowns in 10 games and one start.

 In 2018, Seals-Jones played in 15 games with five starts, recording 34 receptions for 343 yards and one touchdown.
 Prior to the 2019 season, he was waived by the Cardinals during final roster cuts on August 31, 2019.

 Cleveland Browns

 On September 1, 2019, Seals-Jones was claimed off waivers by the Cleveland Browns.

-In Week 15 against his former team, the Arizona Cardinals, Seals-Jones caught three passes for 29 yards and two touchdowns during the 38–24 loss.
+In Week 15 against his former team, the Cardinals, Seals-Jones caught three passes for 29 yards and two touchdowns during the 38–24 loss.
 In the 2019 season, he finished with 14 receptions for 229 receiving yards and four receiving touchdowns.